abdulbaseer-Serat/windows11-wsl-installation-guide/README.md

-# windows11 wsl installation guide
+# windows11 wsl installation guide.
 A complete step-by-step guide for installing Windows Subsystem for Linux (WSL2) on Windows 11.
 ## What is WSL?